dot-layer/blog/content/blog/2020-08-19-train-a-sequence-model-with-poutyne/index.en.md

    - the last one will test if our model performs well on a country using a different address structure **and** a different language: Mexico (MX).

 For each, we will have a total dataset of `100,000` examples, and we will use the last and best epoch results (the 10th).
-Also, we will use the same pre-processing steps (i.e. data vectorization, the same pad collate function), but we will only apply a test phase.
+Also, we will use the same pre-processing steps as before (i.e. data vectorization, the same pad collate function), but we will only apply a test phase.

 First, let's download and vectorize all the needed datasets.